Anmolkothiyal/Tiffin-Service/README.md

-# YTS - Yaani Tiffin Services
+# RTS - Rakshit Tiffin Services

 A modern Next.js website for an Indian tiffin service with admin functionality to manage recipes through a static JSON file.